cloudmesh/classes/docs/source/lesson/iot/hardware.rst

 -  You will get experience with two platforms esp8266 and Raspberry PI 3
 -  You can customise your choices by conducting some fun projects.
 -  You have the opportunity to find alternative hardware choices such as the WiPy or the ESP32.
-You may find find cheaper or better alternatives if you buy kits when they are available.
+You may find cheaper or better alternatives if you buy kits when they are available.
 And learn in getting an overview about such devices and kits.

-*Note:* Ordering from overseas supplieres may take significant time, so make sure to plan ahead.
+*Note:* Ordering from overseas suppliers may take significant time, so make sure to plan ahead.
 Prices given here are done to provide an estimate, they may vary.